OceanBase logo

 sudo bash -c "$(curl -s https://obbusiness-private.oss-cn-shanghai.aliyuncs.com/download-center/opensource/service/installer.sh)"

-After the command succeeds, the connection information of OceanBase Database will be displayed.
+After the command is executed successfully, the connection method of OceanBase Database is output.
 You can copy and execute the connection string to log in to the sys tenant of the cluster as the root user.
-After logging in, you can execute SQL statements for basic operations.
-For more information, see Basic SQL operations (MySQL-compatible mode).
+After logging in to the cluster, you can execute SQL statements to experience basic features.

-This solution is intended for users on non-Linux operating systems (such as Windows or macOS) who want to deploy and manage OceanBase Database using containers.
-However, as this approach has not been thoroughly tested at scale, it is recommended to proceed with caution.
+This method is suitable for users who want to deploy and manage OceanBase Database in containers on non-Linux operating systems, such as Windows and macOS.
+This method has not been validated at scale, so it is recommended to use it with caution.

 Note

-On an x86-based Mac machine, you can deploy OceanBase Database only in a Docker container running Docker V4.9.0 or earlier.
+On x86-based Mac machines, only Docker V4.9.0 and earlier are supported for deploying OceanBase Database.
 You can click here to download Docker.

 sudo docker run -p 2881:2881 --name obstandalone -e MODE=MINI -d quay.io/oceanbase/oceanbase-ce

-The preceding command will download the latest image online and start OceanBase Database with minimum specifications.
-You can use docker commands to manage OceanBase Database after it starts.
-For more information about the configuration, see Deploy OceanBase Database in a container environment.
+The above commands are for quick experience.
+They will download the latest image online and start OceanBase Database with the minimum specifications.
+You can manage OceanBase Database using docker commands.

-After deployment succeeds, execute the following commands to log in to the sys tenant of the cluster as the root user.
-After logging in, you can execute SQL statements for basic operations.
-For more information, see Basic SQL operations (MySQL-compatible mode).
+After the deployment is successful, execute the following commands to log in to the sys tenant of the cluster as the root user.
+After logging in to the cluster, you can execute SQL statements to experience basic features.

 # Enter the Docker container